d2s/companies/README.md

 # Companies

-List of companies using GitHub.
+List of companies that use GitHub.
 Together with a list of programming languages used in their public Git repositories.
 Key goal is to understand better what technologies different companies have used.
 This list will also help you to find a lot of Open Source projects from companies.

 ## Contributing